 2. Some software and linux scripts, etc. specifically test for a Removable USB device.
 If you use a USB HDD then the software will not work.
-This includes Windows 8.1 and early Win10 versions which would not boot from a 'flat-file' installation on a Removable type of USB drive (but WindowsToGo will boot from a VHD on aremovable USB drive).
-Other examples are AVg Rescue, Avira, Geek Squad, Avast, Norton Bootable Recovery Tool, Windows Boot Genius, SmartKey Windows password Recovery ISO, and some WinPE ISOs.
+This includes Windows To Go 8.1 and early Win10 versions which would not boot from a 'flat-file' installation on a Removable type of USB drive (but WindowsToGo will boot from a VHD on a removable USB drive).
+Other examples are AVG Rescue, Avira, Geek Squad, Avast, Norton Bootable Recovery Tool, Windows Boot Genius, SmartKey Windows password Recovery ISO, and some WinPE ISOs.

 The XML file can contain settings and commands which are automatically used by Windows Setup.

 This useful and powerful feature is used by E2B when booting directly from a Windows Install ISO as follows:

 1. E2B writes an \AutoUnattend.XML file to the E2B USB drive.